iakashbarman/iakashbarman/README.md

 <h1 align="center">Hi 👋, I'm Akash</h1>
 <h3 align="center">Final-year B.Tech CSE student with a passion for front-end development and creating seamless, responsive web experiences.
 Skilled in JavaScript, HTML5, CSS3, Tailwind CSS, Bootstrap, and WordPress.
-With a solid grasp of Java and a strong eye for UI/UX, I build intuitive interfaces that blend function and design.
+With a solid grasp of Java and a passion for UI/UX, I build intuitive interfaces that blend function and design.
 Always eager to learn and take on new challenges in web development.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=iakashbarman&label=Profile%20views&color=0e75b6&style=flat" alt="iakashbarman" /> </p>